 Worldwide copyright of each entry remains with the author, but by entering the competition the entrant agrees that Oakwood Literature Festival will have the unrestricted right to publish the winning poems and stories, (including those of three runners up), on the Festival website or as ‘posters’, postcards and/or celebratory pamphlets for display and distribution during the Festival and the entrant waives his/her rights in relation to such publication to the extent that he/she is able to do so.

-Poetry Competition will be judged by a panel of professional poets: Head judge will be Orna Ross, poet, novelist and founder-director of the Alliance of Independent authors.
+Poetry Competition will be judged by a panel of professional poets: judges will be Charlotte Lunn (Lottie Poet) and Beckie Deans, poets.

 The judges’ decision is final and no individual correspondence can be entered into.

 Judges are unable to comment on individual entries.

 Judging will be fair and unbiased.
 Experienced readers will assist the named judges in selecting the shortlists.

 The organisers reserve the right to change the panel of judges without notice and not to award prizes if, in the opinion of the judges, such action is justified.

 Prize winner and runners up will be notified by Friday 1 May 2020 and invited to a virtual reward ceremony to acknowledge their prize and read their work at a virtual ceremony.

 The list of prize winners will be displayed on the website after 23 May 2020.

 Entry implies acceptance of all the above rules.